JosepeDevs/PcRepairAuthService/README.md

 # Authentication service

 ## About this microservice
 - Custom JWT generation and validation to allow access to endpoints (secured by path and/or role)
+- Invalidation of tokens
 - API REST with resilence library for Retry, RateLimiter and Bulkhead if service is down.
 - use of optionals.
 - custom exceptions.